• Skip to primary navigation

 Winter Hikes in Alberta

 Hiking in winter?
 Absolutely!
-Alberta in winter is a fabulous hiking destination, and there are plenty of trails to explore around the province.
+Alberta is a fabulous hiking destination in winter, and there are plenty of trails to explore around the province.
 Some of our favourite winter hikes include Johnston Canyon (Banff National Park), Bears Hump (Waterton Lakes National Park), Crescent Falls (Nordegg), Star Creek Falls (Crowsnest Pass), Grotto Canyon (one of the most interesting Canmore hikes), and Troll Falls (Kananaskis).
 These are also great trails to snowshoe, especially after a nice snowfall!
 Maligne Canyon (Jasper National Park) is also gorgeous in winter, but we definitely recommend ice cleats and, for inexperienced hikers, joining a guided tour.

 Make sure to check weather conditions before you hike, and dress in lots of layers that you can easily remove if you get warm.
 You might also want to consider using ice cleats for your boots and/or use walking sticks to help you on your winter hike.
 Who knows, hiking might become one of your favourite winter activities!